PRODUCTIONS

 PUBLICATIONS

-AFRICAN AMERICAN PROTEST PAGEANTS: DU BOIS, TERRELL, AND THE DRAMA OF THE 1932 GEORGE WASHINGTON BICENTENNIAL
+BLACK ACTIVISTS WRITE WHEATLEY AND WASHINGTON: TERRELL, DU BOIS, AND THE DRAMA OF THE 1932 BICENTENNIAL

 THE DRAMATIC WORKS OF CATHERINE THE GREAT: THEATRE AND POLITICS IN EIGHTEENTH-CENTURY RUSSIA